telecomsxchange/smpp-proxy/README.md

 The routing capabilities plan ed are:

 - PREFIX LENGTH (MCC+MNC)
-- Least Cost Routing. // routes according to least cost route price
+- Least Cost Routing. // routes according to least cost route price for the longest prefix length.
 - Buyer Tech Prefix // The ability to change routes from carrier to carrier by simply pointing to a different tech prefix
 - ORDER. // The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect.